 An Orang Asli showing us how to light a fire using woods.
 I won’t bother lighting one manually, I either pack foods or bring along a lighter but truth is, I was impressed with his skills.

 Just as I thought the first day was over, there’s a night walk.
 It was pretty dark and lively, thankfully we had predator hunting lights with us.
 The mat sallehs were in their evening dress to explore the woods.
 Seriously wtf.
 Anyway, we did spot some wild deers, huge insects, scorpions, birds and nothing extra terrestrial.

 When the clock struck midnight, everyone was already snoring their way to slumber land.
 Tiredness has taken it’s toll due to lack of sleep (3-4 hours) before the first day starts.

 On second day, we hiked to a water fall.
 The water is not as clear as your average perception, it was black.
 Black like the thick tea that your forgot to strain after hours soaking the tea bag.
-We had to take a 30 minute boat ride to get there.
+We had to take a 30 minute boat ride to get there, on a very sturdy boat, possibly made from some robust materials.
+It felt so because the ride was smooth and enjoyable.
+You might want to browse around this site to learn more about these materials.
 The journey was already half the fun, what more when arriving.

 Thank God, there’s nothing line up for us in the evening so we loitered at a local shop.
 They sold keropok lekor 10 sen per piece.
 We had 70!
 Hahaha.